 - 4. When you have taken a full breath in, hold the breath for a count of three.

 - 5. Exhale your breath fully through your mouth for a count of five.
 As you exhale you may purse your lips like blowing on a hot bowl of soup.
 As you exhale you will also want to feel all tension and stress leave your body.

 - 6. Move your limbs around, stretch in any weird direction you may choose.
-This helps identify tension spots; also it gets our blood flowing to deliver oxygen to all our cells.
+This helps identify tension spots as well it gets our blood flowing to deliver oxygen to all our cells.

-The great thing about this practice is that we can do this anywhere we are; it takes only a few moments and is an immediate stress reducer.
+The great thing about this practice is that we can do this anywhere we are, it takes only a few moments and is an immediate stress reducers.
 I like to practice this right when I get up.
-It helps me start my days on a high note; as well before, or during, my coffee breaks at work; when I feel a stressful situation arrive; and before I go to sleep, to ultimately help relax my body.
+It helps me start my days on a high note, as well before, or during my coffee breaks at work, when I feel a stressful situation arrive and before I go to sleep to ultimately help relax my body.